RealIndrit/blender-rsi-browser/README.md

 - Install like any other blender plugin
 - Search for ship and click import
 - To import Submeshes in a model go to Preferences > Addon > Separate Submeshes (Slower Import!)
+- To toggle autoscaling of an imported model go to Preferences > Addon > Auto Scale

 Dev notes
 ---------